 4) Dice-playing and inter-village football from France

 On December 26, 1396, Jehan Werry, a cloth-shearer, was in a tavern in the French town of Senlis when some of the people there convinced him to join in on their dice-game, because “it was still Christmas.”
-Jehan played the game, but was blatantly cheated by the other players and lost five gold francs.
-Jehan compounded his mistake by trying to steal money from his cousin in order to recoup his losses.
+Jehan played the game but was blatantly cheated by the other players and lost five gold francs.
+Jehan compounded his mistake by trying to steal money from his cousin to recoup his losses.

 Dice-playing can also be seen in other parts of Europe.
 In the Kingdom of Castile laws from the 13th century onwards mention that the royal monopoly on gambling houses was suspended for Christmas Eve and Christmas Day.
 Meanwhile, in 1511 England’s King Henry VIII prohibited his servants from playing various games, including dice-playing, but did allow them to play these games during the twelve days of Christmas.

 Another popular Christmas past-time in medieval France was the game of soule, which would happen once-a-year between neighbouring villages.
 Mehl explains “the game has many regional variations but is based on a very simple principle: two opposing teams compete for possession of a large block of wood or a moss-filled leather ball, called the eteuf or pelote.
-It is propelled by being punched with the fist, kicked, or struck with curved sticks.
+It is propelled by being punched with a fist, kicked, or struck with curved sticks.
 In the course of these encounters, whose participants can be numbered in scores, all blows are allowed, which explains the large number of injuries or even fatalities involved and the consequent frequency with which this game figures in the letters or pardon.”

 5) Presepi in Italy